MAHE Manipal BSc Nursing 2026

 Use NCERT books for NEET, even for the NEET biology skippable topics, as NTA asks direct questions from them.

-Use a quick revision strategy for the NCERT biology skippable topics by making flashcards or summaries to avoid losing marks.
+Use the last-minute revision checklist for the NCERT biology skippable topics by making flashcards or summaries to avoid losing marks.

 Give more attention to the important NEET biology diagrams and practice of labelling regularly.